CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-03.md

 Participants should have:

-- **Understanding of Azure Networking and Security**: Basic knowledge of networking concepts such as virtual networks, subnets, and network security groups (NSGs) within Azure.
+- **Understanding of Azure Networking and Security:** Basic knowledge of networking concepts such as virtual networks, subnets, and network security groups (NSGs) within Azure.
-- **Familiarity with Azure Firewall and Web Application Firewall (WAF)**: Basic understanding of Azure Firewall and WAF features, including their purpose and functionality for network security.
+- **Familiarity with Azure Firewall and Web Application Firewall (WAF):** Basic understanding of Azure Firewall and WAF features, including their purpose and functionality for network security.
-- **Basic Understanding of Firewall Rules and Policies**: Familiarity with how to create and manage firewall rules and security policies in Azure to control network traffic.
+- **Basic Understanding of Firewall Rules and Policies:** Familiarity with how to create and manage firewall rules and security policies in Azure to control network traffic.
-- **Experience with Diagnostic Settings and Logs**: Knowledge of how to configure diagnostic settings and view logs in Azure to monitor and troubleshoot resources effectively.
+- **Experience with Diagnostic Settings and Logs:** Knowledge of how to configure diagnostic settings and view logs in Azure to monitor and troubleshoot resources effectively.
-- **Experience in Network Configuration**: Basic understanding of configuring route tables, public IP addresses, and Network Address Translation (NAT) rules in Azure.
+- **Experience in Network Configuration:** Basic understanding of configuring route tables, public IP addresses, and Network Address Translation (NAT) rules in Azure.
-- **Basic Knowledge of Web Application Security**: Understanding the fundamentals of web application security and the role of firewall rules in protecting applications from cyber threats.
+- **Basic Knowledge of Web Application Security:** Understanding the fundamentals of web application security and the role of firewall rules in protecting applications from cyber threats.

 ## Architecture